Apartment Building on Windsor Avenue and Brunswick St.

 Apartment Building on Windsor Avenue and Brunswick St., also known as the Windsor Avenue Apartment Building, is a historic apartment building located in the Raleigh Court neighborhood of Roanoke, Virginia.
-It was built in 1928, and is a two-story, "U"-shaped Tudor Revival style apartment buildings.
-It is constructed of stone, brick, half timbering, and stucco.
+It was built in 1928, and is a two-story, U-shaped Tudor Revival style apartment building constructed of stone, brick, half timbering, and stucco.
 The building enclosed a courtyard plaza with stone paved sidewalks, stone walls (2 contributing structures), historic post lights and two decorative pools with waterfall (2 contributing objects).
 Also on the property is a contributing detached garage.

 It was listed on the National Register of Historic Places in 2010.